 This talk affirms so much of what I have been working on with this “algorithms of CSS” business.
-Felienne is an amazing and engaging speaker, and I recommend you watch this talk!
-And we have a similar affinity for the Apple Pencil slides strategy 🙌
+Felienne is an excellent, engaging speaker, and we have a similar affinity for the Apple Pencil slides strategy 🙌

-Here is a summary of the points that resonated most, for me:
+Here is a link to the talk on Youtube, and a summary of the points that resonated most, for me:

 Engineering is a metaphor

 Using the term engineering for programming is a metaphor: writing software is not the same as building a bridge, no matter how you spin it, and that’s not devaluing writing software, that’s saying they are two different practices albeit with similar qualities.
 The fact that engineering is the most prominent metaphor for programming excludes those of us (🙋🏻♀️) who see heavy math and logic and react with, “That’s not for me”.

 You know what else is an integral part of programming, besides math and logic?
 Devising creative, context-dependent solutions to problems, and then communicating them to team members with a set of knowledge different that yours.